Russian River Cruises fleet

 - Goritsy is a small village on River Sheksna, famous for its Resurrection Convent, At approx 4 ml (7 km) from Goritsy is Kirillov - a pilgrimage site with many historical and architectural monuments.
 Among those are the Kirillo-Belozerski monastery, Ferapont monastery (UNESCO site), 12 churches, 25 civil monuments.

 - Kizhi Island (Lake Onega) is located approx 70 km (40 ml) to the northeast of Petrozavodsk.
 The island has two onion-domed churches.
-Also here is the 17th century built 22-domed church - constructed without using a single nail.
-Its "Church of the Transfiguration of our Savior" and "Church of the Intercession" were rebuilt several times and are preserved in their original 17th century design.
+Also here is the 17th-century-built 22-domed church - constructed without using a single nail.
+Its "Church of the Transfiguration of our Savior" and "Church of the Intercession" were rebuilt several times and are preserved in their original 17th-century design.

-- Kostroma is also one of the Golden Ring cities, and once was one of the Russia's 3 largest cities - after Moscow and Yaroslavl, It is located at the confluence of the rivers Volga and Kostroma.
+- Kostroma is also one of the Golden Ring cities, and once was one of Russia's 3 largest cities - after Moscow and Yaroslavl, It is located at the confluence of the rivers Volga and Kostroma.
 Among the attractions are the St Ipathy monastery, an open-air museum (traditional wooden architecture- izbas, mills, churches are gathered in one place).

 - Kizhi is famous the whole world over.
-It has become the symbol of grandeur of unique Russian culture.
+It has become the symbol of the grandeur of unique Russian culture.
 Visiting the Kizhi Islands gives a great chance to appreciate the enchanting medieval atmosphere and get acquainted with the customs and free spirit of men living in a spacious area with a rigorous climate

 - Novgorod (Nizhniy Novgorod) is an ancient stronghold founded by Gran Prince Yuri as a frontier post, is now the 5th largest city of Russia as well as one of the main centers of river tourism in the country.
-In the 19th century, Nizhniy became the trade center of the whole state as it was the place of the biggest fair in Russian Empire.
+In the 19th century, Nizhniy became the trade center of the whole state as it was the place of the biggest fair in the Russian Empire.
 A proverb of that time says: "Moscow is the heart of Russia, St. Petersburg is its head, and Nizhniy Novgorod - its pocketbook".
-The city was renamed "Gorky" in Soviet times, in honour of the writer Maxim Gorky, born there.
+The city was renamed "Gorky" in Soviet times, in honor of the writer Maxim Gorky, born there.
 Until 1990, Nizhniy Novgorod was “closed” to foreigners as USSR protected its military secrets.
 Nizhniy Novgorod is included in the UNESCO list of 100 cities constituting world cultural and historical value.

 - Tver - the White Trinity Church (1564) is the sole ancient monument of Tver as in 1763, there was a great fire after which the city was rebuilt in Neoclassical style.
 There are also a lot of buildings of Catherine the Great.
 Tver State University is highly rated in the region.
-In 1931, Tver received the name Kalinin, in honour to the Soviet leader Mikhail Kalinin.
+In 1931, Tver received the name Kalinin, in honor of the Soviet leader Mikhail Kalinin.
 The city was occupied by the German army in 1941.
 Only 2 months later it became the first big city in Europe liberated from the occupation.

-- Ulyanovsk is located on the right bank of Kuibyshev Reservoir.
-Port's activities extend 90 km downstream and 100 km upstream along Volga.
-The port unloads mineral construction materials, food and industrial products for the cities of Saransk and Uljanovsk, and ships out coal from Kuznetsk Basin, automobiles, foodstuffs.
+- Ulyanovsk is located on the right bank of the Kuibyshev Reservoir.
+Port's activities extend 90 km downstream and 100 km upstream along the Volga.
+The port unloads mineral construction materials, food, and industrial products for the cities of Saransk and Uljanovsk, and ships out coal from Kuznetsk Basin, automobiles, foodstuffs.
 Its passenger area was rebuilt in 1969 and includes a large number of landings, the biggest being Melekess and Sengilei.
 The basin of the port of Ulyanovsk is protected by a breakwater.

-- Saratov (founded in 1590) is the capital city of a huge province that as size equals the territoies of Albania, Belgium and Switzerland combined.
-In the late 19th century, Saratov became a center for industry and trade, Among the city's attractions are Moskovskaya street (Europe's longest straight street), one of Europe's longest bridges (2,8 km long), children’s theater, puppet theater, Russia’s oldest circus, musical conservatory, beaches, Art Galleries, Lipki Park, two large casinos.
+- Saratov (founded in 1590) is the capital city of a huge province that as size equals the territories of Albania, Belgium and Switzerland combined.
+In the late 19th century, Saratov became a center for industry and trade, Among the city's attractions, are Moskovskaya street (Europe's longest straight street), one of Europe's longest bridges (2,8 km long), children’s theater, puppet theater, Russia’s oldest circus, musical conservatory, beaches, Art Galleries, Lipki Park, two large casinos.

 - Volgograd (currently Stalingrad) was founded in 1589.
-This is a major port and shipping hub linking Donets Basin with Urals and Upper Volga Region.
-It ships grain, coal, food and industrial products upstream and receives mineral construction materials and timber.
+This is a major port and shipping hub linking Donets Basin with the Urals and Upper Volga Region.
+It ships grain, coal, food, and industrial products upstream and receives mineral construction materials and timber.
 The port’s districts are situated within the cities of Volzhsk and Volgograd (Tsentral’nyi).
 Kamyshin is the biggest landing belonging to the port.
 Among Volgograd's attractions is the Mamayev Hill with numerous sculptures devoted to the WW2 victims and topped with the world’s largest freestanding statue “Mother Russia” (height 52 m / 171 ft).
 Adjacent is the "Museum of the Defense" (war artifacts, weapons, uniforms).

 - Scenic Tsar (company Scenic Cruises)